What is a Cold Wallet?

 How to use a cold wallet?

 A cold wallet is an excellent option to secure your Bitcoin and other cryptocurrencies.
-Here is a detailed guide to setting up and using a cold wallet.
+Check out this detailed guide to setting up and using a cold wallet.

 1. Buy a hardware wallet